rjayroach/prepd.orig/README.md

 # Prepd-project

+Prepd-project is a set of Ansible playbooks which when combined with these [Ansible roles](https://github.com/rjayroach/ansible-roles/) provides a set of infrastructure blueprints for development, staging and production in which to deploy a project with one or more applications

-Provides a working stand-alone provisioning system based on Ansible which when managed with the Prepd gem automates project and application setup.
-Ansible playbooks are the primary tool used to provision the infrastructure across four specific environments: local, devleopment, staging and production
+The blueprints work as a stand-alone provisioning system based on Ansible, however when they are  managed with the Prepd gem project and application setup becomes fully automated.
+Regardless of whether Prepd is invoked or not, Ansible playbooks are the primary tool used to provision the infrastructure across four specific environments: local, devleopment, staging and production

 ## Default infrastructure

-The Vagrantfile (for local) and Ansible playbooks (for all other environments) prvoides a Default Infrastructure which creates a 3 node cluster with basic serivces
+The Vagrantfile (for local) and the Ansible playbooks (for all other environments) provision a Default Infrastructure which creates a 3 node cluster with basic serivces

 - node0: This is the primary machine for development and management of cluster services